 There are a variety of add-ons and built-in functions for seamlessly and automatically pulling business data into Google Sheets from external sources.

-Once business data is in Sheets, it can be manipulated an analyzed in a number of ways.
+Once business data is in Sheets, it can be manipulated and analyzed in several ways.

 Blogs and News Feeds

-Social media marketers are continually looking for fresh, audience-relevant content to share on social channels.
+Social media marketers continually seek fresh, audience-relevant content to share on social channels.

-The IMPORTFEED function can be used populate sheets with feeds from:
+The IMPORTFEED function can be used to populate sheets with feeds from

-A WordPress blog URL can simply be appended with /feed.
+A WordPress blog URL can be appended with /feed.

 CRM Data